klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 -   This module is different from the `-raw` version in that it does require that the sif file in installed in the installation directory of the module, as it can be customised in the EasyConfig.

+#### Versions 24.11-*-rocm-6.2-LUMI

+These containers build upon the `24.11-LUMI` container but add ROCm 6.2.4 to the container.

+Three different ways are used:

+-   `24.11-B-rocm-6.2-LUMI` bind mounts a SquashFS file with ROCm 6.2.4 to the container.
+    This keeps the size of the container small and makes it easier to adapt the container to the needs of a specific project.

+-   `24.11-C-rocm-6.2-LUMI` puts the ROCm installation inside the container.
+It is installed from a compressed tar file that is uncompressed during the build process in EasyBuild.
+    It probably offers only a very minor performance advantage over the `-B-rocm` version when building software and even less when running.
+Build time is less than with the next version though.

+-   `24.11-CZ-rocm-6.2-LUMI` installs ROCm from the AMD site using the SUSE `zypper` tool.
+    It is the slowest of the three approaches with build times easily exceeding an hour and a half.
+However, using `zypper` enables users to change the ROCm version themselves more easily, and also ensures that all OS dependencies are available in the proper version.

+Our advise is to start with the `-B-rocm` version and if there are issues that may come from library compatibility versions, switch to the `-CZ-rocm` versions.

+The three containers differ in the way `/opt/rocm-6.2.4` is populated:

+-   `24.11-B-rocm-6.2-LUMI`: The container build recipe only creates the `/opt/rocm-6.2.4` directory as a mount point and as it is needed to successfully complete some other steps discussed below.

+-   `24.11-C-rocm-6.2-LUMI`: In the `%files` section, we copy a bzip2-compressed tar file with the ROCm 6.2.4 installation from a central place on LUMI and then in `%post` untar this in the right location and delete the compressed tar file again.

+-   `24.11-CZ-rocm-6.2-LUMI`: Here we use the S?USE `zypper` install tool to install ROCm from AMD-provided packages.

+In the first two cases, the ROCm SquashFS file and corresponding bzip2-compressed tar files were obtained from a ROCm installation in another container.
+To repeat the trick as a user, you will have to modify either the bind mount source (`-B-rocm`) or the location of the compressed tar file (`-C-rocm` variant) as these are in a location managed by LUST.

+-   The `rocm` and `amd` module files are copied from the system (in `%files`) and and then edited through `sed` in `%post` to change the version to 6.2.4.

+-   The `rocm*.pc` files in `/usr/lib64/pkgconfig` are copied from the system ((in `%files`) and and then edited through `sed` in `%post` to change the version to 6.2.4.

+-   Also in `%post`, a symbolic link for `/opt/rocm` is created pointing to `/opt/rocm-6.2.4` through `/etc/alternatives`.